"The future belongs to those who give the next generation reason for hope"

 Candice Ryals Provey joined the Chaplain's Office in June 2012.
 Most recently, she directed the civic service initiative, Duke Alums Engage, as well as leadership opportunities and continuing education for women graduates with the Duke University alumni association.
 She also served as the minister to young adults for First Presbyterian Church in Durham, North Carolina.
 She is an ordained minister in the Presbyterian Church (U.S.A.).

 Candice earned her Masters of Divinity at Duke Divinity School, where she received the award for Biblical Excellence and the Jameson Jones Preaching Award in 2010.
 As an undergraduate at Duke, she was a scholar in the Duke Chapel Pathways program.
 After graduating in 2004, she spent several years in public health working with HIV+ adults and served as a Peace Corps volunteer in Malawi.

 She and her husband, Ren, are excited to explore New Haven.

-Omer Bajwa is the "Coordinator of Muslim Life" in the Chaplain's Office at Yale.
+Omer Bajwa is the "Coordinator of Muslim Life" in the Chaplain's Office at Yale University.
 He earned his Graduate Certificate in Islamic Chaplaincy from Hartford Seminary, and he has been engaged in religious service, social activism, and educational outreach since 2000.

-He received his MA in Near Eastern Studies, with a specialization in Islamic Studies, from Cornell's Department of Near Eastern Studies, where he also served as the Outreach Coordinator.
+He received his MA in Near Eastern Studies, with a specialization in Islamic Studies, from Cornell University's Department of Near Eastern Studies.
 He also earned an MS in Communication from Cornell, and a BA in English Literature and Rhetoric from Binghamton University.
-His interests include Islam in the United States, interfaith activities, Islam and the global media, and transnational religious and intellectual networks.
+His interests include Islam in the United States, inter-religious engagement, and Islam and the global media.
+He regularly lectures about these topics and others at campuses, congregations, and in communities across the country.

 Omer is a Residential Fellow in Timothy Dwight College.
 When not working, he and his family can often be found sampling local desserts.